What Are Circadian Rhythm Sleep Disorders?

 Common to these disorders is inflexibility: even when physically tired or sleep deprived, sufferers cannot make up for lost sleep outside of their hard-wired sleep times.
 This factor is generally misunderstood by people who do not suffer from these disorders, leading to misunderstanding of what sufferers are up against, and a conclusion that they are just lazy or haven't tried hard enough to live on a normal schedule.

-The International Classification of Diseases 2009 (ICD-9) lists 6 subtypes of circadian rhythm sleep disorder:
+The International Classification of Diseases (ICD-10-CM, 2014) lists 6 subtypes of circadian rhythm sleep disorder:

-The DSM-IV defines Circadian Rhythm Sleep Disorder as follows (quoted from PsychCentral)
+The DSM-V defines Circadian Rhythm Sleep-Wake Disorder as follows:

-The sleep disturbance causes clinically significant distress or impairment in social, occupational, or other important areas of functioning.
+The sleep disturbance causes clinically significant distress or impairment in social, occupational, and other important areas of functioning.

-Delayed Sleep-Phase Syndrome (DSPS), also called Delayed Sleep Phase Disorder (DSPD), is a circadian sleep disorder in which the individual's internal body clock is delayed with respect to the external day/night cycle.
+Delayed Sleep-Phase Disorder (DSPD), also called Delayed Sleep Phase Syndrome (DSPS), is a circadian sleep disorder in which the individual's internal body clock is delayed with respect to the external day/night cycle.

-Thus DSPS has two essential components: one is the body's daily cycle, which is later than normal; the other is the difficulty or even inability to shift one's schedule to an earlier time.
+Thus DSPD has two essential components: one is the body's daily cycle, which is later than normal; the other is the difficulty or even inability to shift one's schedule to an earlier time.

 The lack of sleep resulting from trying to fit into a normal wake time can cause difficulty thinking clearly, driving safely, and generally functioning well.
 Over time, this sleep deprivation may significantly reduce a person's productivity and enjoyment of life, and can lead to frequent illness, clinical depression, or other stress-related medical problems.

-There seem to be two types of DSPS.
+There seem to be two types of DSPD.
 The adolescent variety, most common among boys, is outgrown by the early 20s.
-The literature says that this temporary form of DSPS may affect as many as 10% of teenagers.
-Lifelong DSPS can begin in early childhood or puberty.
+The literature says that this temporary form of DSPD may affect as many as 10% of teenagers.
+Lifelong DSPD can begin in early childhood or puberty.
 Studies in the 1990s showed that about 0.15% of adults are affected, as many women as men.

-DSPS was first formally described in 1981 by Dr. Elliot D. Weitzman and others at Montefiore Medical Center.
+DSPD was first formally described in 1981 by Dr. Elliot D. Weitzman and others at Montefiore Medical Center.
 It is thought to be responsible for 7-10% of patient complaints of chronic insomnia.
 However, as many doctors are still unfamiliar with it, it often goes untreated or is treated inappropriately.
-DSPS is often misdiagnosed as primary insomnia, ADHD, depression, or other psychiatric conditions.
+DSPD is often misdiagnosed as primary insomnia, ADHD, depression, or other psychiatric conditions.

-Non-24-hour Sleep-Wake Disorder (Non-24), also known as hypernychthemeral syndrome or circadian rhythm sleep disorder, free-running type, is a circadian sleep disorder in which an individual falls asleep later each day.
+Non-24-hour Sleep-Wake Disorder (Non-24), also known as hypernychthemeral syndrome or circadian rhythm sleep disorder, free-running type, is a circadian sleep disorder in which an individual would naturally fall asleep later and later each day, eventually rotating all they way around the clock.
 Generally the delay is about an hour or two, corresponding to a circadian cycle of 25 - 26 hours; but some individuals with Non-24 exhibit a much longer delay, especially those who have lived with Non-24 for many years.
-Non-24 is most commonly seen in people who are totally blind, but a significant number of sufferers are sighted.
-It is not known whether Non-24 in blind and sighted individuals has the same causes and mechanisms.
+Non-24 is most commonly diagnosed in people who are totally blind, but a significant number of sufferers are sighted.

 The daily delay in sleep onset causes the individual to gradually "cycle around the clock."
 This means that part of the month the individual will be asleep at night and awake during the day, but another part will be lived in complete or near complete darkness, which can be disconcerting and depressing for the person with Non-24.